KhronosGroup/Vulkan-Samples/samples/extensions/gshader_to_mshader/README.md

 	uint32_t index_count;
 };
 ```
-By linearly scanning index buffer, meshlet is being filled with index values until 126 indices or 64 unique vertices are reached.
-New meshlets are added unitl entire model is scanned. `prepare_meshlets()` in gltf_loader.cpp contains exemplary implementation.
+By linearly scanning the indices of the model, Meshlet-structures are created with up to 126 indices or 64 unique vertex indices, whatever is reached first.
+See prepare_meshlets() for an exemplary implementation.

-This sample expands function `load_model()` in the framework, storage_buffer parameter is added (set by defalut to false).
+This sample expands function `load_model()` by adding a bool storage_buffer parameter, set to false by default.
-By setting storage_buffer to true, model data is read from the file teapot.gltf, vertex position and normals are stored in an SSBO using the `AlignedVertex` structure (because of std430 memory layout).
+In that function model data is read from the file teapot.gltf.
+By setting storage_buffer to true, vertex position and normals are stored in an SSBO using the `AlignedVertex` structure (because of std430 memory layout).
 After that, indices are divided into meshlets using the `Meshlet` structure and also stored in SSBOs.

 ## Enabling the Extension